Website icon Xpert.Digital

 Two worlds: IRL and online languages – @shutterstock | pathdoc

-Global networking has always been hampered by language barriers.
-Even if you have the latest smartphone or tablet, surfing the Internet would be pointless if all the content appeared in a foreign language you couldn't understand.
-There are of course technological solutions, especially translation programs like Google Translate, but they still need further development to improve their reliability.
-Unfortunately, for people who cannot speak or understand English, there is a significant gap between the languages used online and in the real world.
+Global connectivity has always been hampered by language barriers.
+Even with the latest smartphone or tablet, browsing the internet would be pointless if all the content appeared in a foreign language you couldn't understand.
+Technological solutions exist, of course, particularly translation programs like Google Translate, but they still need further development to improve their reliability.
+Unfortunately, for people who don't speak or understand English, there's a significant gap between the languages used online and in the real world.

-Chinese (including all of its variants such as Mandarin and Wu) is the most widely spoken language worldwide with an estimated 1.3 billion native speakers, representing 16 percent of the world's population, according to Ethnologue However, the web is dominated by another language, with English accounting for 54 percent of the top 10 million websites.
-According to W3Techs , which analyzes website technology.
-Although it dominates the real world, China is further down the online pecking order, accounting for just 1.7 percent of websites.
+Chinese (including all its variants such as Mandarin and Wu) is the most widely spoken language in the world, with an estimated 1.3 billion native speakers, according to Ethnologue .
+However, the web is dominated by a different language, with English powering 54 percent of the top 10 million websites, according to W3Techs , a website technology analyst.
+Despite its dominance in the physical world, China ranks lower in the online pecking order, accounting for only 1.7 percent of websites.

-There is also a significant gap in real life and the Internet, which has 442 million native speakers but only accounts for 5 percent of websites.
-Even though German is the third most spoken language on the Internet, it still does not appear in the top 10 list of the most spoken languages in the world.
+There is also a significant gap in real life and on the internet, where German has 442 million native speakers but accounts for only 5 percent of websites.
+Even though German is the third most common language on the internet, it still doesn't appear in the top 10 list of the most spoken languages in the world.

-In addition to difficulties in understanding and barriers to access, scientists warn that a lack of linguistic diversity online could be contributing to the death of some languages around the world.
+In addition to the difficulties in understanding and barriers to access, scientists warn that a lack of linguistic diversity on the internet could contribute to the death of some languages around the world.

 “IRL” is short for “In real life.”